 We presented the key findings at the International Energy Agency (IEA) Energy Efficiency Conference 2022 in the Danish city of Sønderborg.

-Energy Modelling Lab has made an analysis of the future energy market in Northern Europe that will develop under the green transition.
+Energy Modelling Lab has analyzed the future energy market in Northern Europe that will develop under the green transition.
 The analysis was an assignment from COWI.
 It has been used as a reference in the report Roadmap to a Future, Danish hydrogen infrastructure, published by the CIP Foundation in May 2023.

 The analysis focuses on Denmark, Norway, Sweden, Germany, Poland, Holland, Belgium, and UK.
-It probes the potential future markets of energy and fuels including PtX fuels from now on and until 2050.
+It probes the potential future markets of energy and fuels including PtX fuels from now until 2050.

 Based on data from the Danish Energy Agency, the Danish production of electricity is expected to increase by almost 900 % by 2050.
 The increase is primarily due to offshore wind parks.
 It’s assumed that the offshore wind parks will be established in connection with planned “energy islands”; two to three in the North Sea and one in the Baltic Sea.
 Also, there are plans to establish electrolysis facilities and we assume they will be established on the energy islands.